Best guide for things to do in Furnas, Azores [2025]

 Mineral thermal springs

-All over the town of Furnas, and particularly in one central area, are Sulphuric pools gurgling up from the ground steaming and burping out a scent reminiscent of rotten eggs.
+All over the town of Furnas, and particularly in the center of town, are Sulphuric pools gurgling up from the ground steaming and burping out a scent reminiscent of rotten eggs.

 Around those gurgling pools are taps built into the stone with water to taste and use as you see fit.
 Each tap with its own “flavor profile” of rich minerals.
 Its not for everyone, the taste to me was pretty terrible and some stronger than others but it’s unique and worth trying.